 2. Good decision-making skills

-While a lot of the skills required to be a good Accountant involves being a math junkie, you’ll also actually need to communicate well.
+You actually need to communicate well aside from being good at maths.
 That means having a strong ability to communicate clearly, accurately and effectively in a structured manner that helps in making more informed and better decisions.

-With the accounting degree you can choose from a number of roles in the company, most common are:
+With the accounting degree you can choose from a number of roles in the company, such as:

 - Budget Analyst